-Run as a normal user with non-administrative privileges.
+Run as a regular user with non-administrative privileges.
 It is much easier for malware to do harm when you use your computer as an Administrator.

 Set up a separate email account for personal use.

 Things like dating sites, mailing lists, coupons, etc., should never be on your work email, even if you’re self-employed.

 Add family, friends, and work contacts to your phone contacts list.

-Do not answer any other robocalls from unfamiliar numbers.
+Do not answer any robocalls from unknown numbers.

 Minimize tracking by blocking third-party cookies in your browser.

 Protecting Your Data

-Check your bank and investment statements, credit card statements, and health EOB statements every month.
+Check your bank and investment statements, credit card statements, and health EOB statements monthly.

 Do a privacy check-up for your social media accounts.